-7. Cells highlighted in green indicate the water sample results were below DOH Screening Levels.
+Cells highlighted in green indicate the water sample results were below DOH Screening Levels.
+7

-On January 30 and February 25, 2022, DOH revised the LTM requirements to include the analysis of free chlorine.
+8. On January 30 and February 25, 2022, DOH revised the LTM requirements to include the analysis of free chlorine.
 Chlorine is typically used as an additive to drinking water for disinfection purposes.

-Per the June 2022 Drinking Water Long-Term Monitoring Plan, the ISP for Total TPHs was changed to 266 ppb (previously it was 211 ppb).
-The June 2022 Drinking Water Long-Term Monitoring Plan is available online at: https://health.hawaii.gov/about/files/2022/08/JBPHH-Drinking-Water-LTM-Plan-FINAL-20220823.pdf.
+9. Per the June 2022 Drinking Water Long-Term Monitoring Plan, the ISP for Total TPHs was changed to 266 ppb (previously it was 211 ppb).
+The June 2022 Drinking Water-LTM-Plan-FINAL-20220823.pdf.
+10. No samples were collected from residences during LTM Period 5.
+The intention of the LTM plan was to ensure that 65% of all residences and other buildings in the zone are sampled before the completion of the 24 month period.
+In Zone C2, there is a higher percentage of other buildings than residences and 78% of residences and 77% of other buildings have been sampled in this zone.
+For this reason, and to meet the sampling quotas going forward, there will be an increase of residential sampling in Zone D2 equal to the same number scheduled for Zone C2.